 There are literally thousands of places you can purchase low-cost flies, but certain shops are known to provide much more consistent quality than others.
 Shoddy materials and poor craftsmanship are just a couple of the downfalls of purchasing flies sight unseen online.
 So how does one avoid breaking the bank and still get great quality?

 We at Flyrods.com are here to help you get the best deals for the lowest out-of-pocket cost.
 While we could cover a whole article on fly tying equipment and accessories, we want to help you get the best possible price, the most bang for your buck when it comes to flies.
-Like you, we are constantly looking for the cheapest flies.
+Like you, we are constantly looking for where to find the cheapest flies.

 Nationally, there are literally thousands of companies that can provide you with cost-saving flies.
 Here are a few: